jinghao666/kdenlive/dev/ideas/3-Point-Editing.md

 More on groups:

+* Groups are in this case more like a tag on clips – for running the operations, there are only clips on the tracks.
+Groups may change *which clips* are affected by an operation and *which group* the result is assigned to, but not *how* the operation works.
 * A clip always has an innermost group.
-If only one clip is affected by an operation, it can be done directly inside the group.

 ### Insert Mode